1.b) Theory of Quantum Mechanics or Quantum Physics

 If in the mathematical model of elementary particles, the necessary properties of an object with mass do not fit in, the particle does not have mass.
 It is surprising scientists do not say the particle has any connection with the physical world.
 Nonetheless, it still exists, and it is a particle!

 If something emerges from nothing, they call it a virtual particle.
-That way, everybody is happy –this is the case of the W and Z bosons, identified in 1983 in the particle accelerator at CERN, Geneva, after their prediction by the Standard Model as intermediary bosons to explain other subsequent particles.
+That way, everybody is happy –this is the case of the W and Z bosons, identified in 1983 in the particle accelerator at CERN, Geneva, after the prediction by the Standard Model as intermediary bosons to explain other subsequent particles.

-As there is a distinct lack of logic, the scientific community itself has established the new expression quantum logic.
+As there is a distinct lack of logic, the scientific community itself has established the new expression of quantum logic.

 An example of this new quantum logic is what Wikipedia says when explaining the virtual W and Z Bosons: "...that in the middle there was an asymmetry of mass-energy so brief that it’s as though reality itself didn’t register it".

 Other examples could be the appearance of theories with a lot of dimensions, worlds, and time-travels.

 Some of them even say the human brain is not good enough to understand reality.
 Well, perhaps theirs is not!
-I imagine the reason is this quantum logic, or to describe certain somewhat special brain types.
+We imagine the reason is this quantum logic, or to describe certain somewhat unique brain types.
 For example, those brains which only use one percent of their capacity!

 A theory that is neither proven nor demonstrated

-In spite of all its technological accomplishments, the theory of Quantum Mechanics is not a proven or demonstrated the theory of physics beyond its descriptive character of the observed reality.
+Despite all its technological accomplishments, the theory of Quantum Mechanics is not proven or demonstrated the theory of physics beyond its descriptive character of the observed reality.
 It is not even a Physics theory; it is a branch of Physics studying the structure of matter with a particular perspective, in which different alternative theories coexist.

 Also, apart from some recent attempts, more philosophical than scientific, all these theories are incompatible with Einstein’s Theory of Relativity.